How Do Large Language Models Acquire Factual Knowledge During Pretraining?: Experimental Setup

 \paragraph{Evaluation metrics} To conduct a detailed analysis of the LLMs’ acquisition of factual knowledge during pretraining, we evaluate the model’s state by examining log probabilities to obtain fine-grained information \citep{Schaeffer2023AreEA}.
 To quantitatively measure the trend of factual knowledge acquisition, we should first define the timestep where the local effect of updating the model using the injected knowledge completely pays off.
 A step-wise evaluation of the change in a model's log probability on factual knowledge during pretraining reveals that this improvement occurs through several steps (Figure~\ref{fig:example}), since LLMs deploy optimizers with momentum.
 Hence, we define the timestep where the log probability reaches a maximum value in a short interval after the model is trained on the injected knowledge, which we refer to as the \textit{local acquisition maxima}.

-\begin{definition} Given a language model, let \(\theta_t\) represent the model's parameters at timestep \(t\).
+\begin{definition} Given a language model, let \(\theta_t\) represent the model's parameters before the \(t\)-th update.
 Given injected knowledge \(k\) (used as a training instance) and the corresponding probe \(q\) (used as an evaluation instance), let \(\ell(q;\theta)\) denote the log probability of the target span of \(q\), provided by the model.
 Let a nonempty set \(T_k = \{t_1, t_2, \ldots, t_n\}\) denote the steps where the model is updated with the minibatch containing the injected knowledge \(k\), where \(0 \leq t_1 < t_2 < \ldots < t_n\).
 Finally, let \(t_w\) denote the window size.
 Then, the \textbf{local acquisition maxima (\(t_\text{LAM}(q,i)\))} is defined as:

 \end{definition}

 In Eq.\ref{eq:1}, the definition of the local acquisition maxima is also dependent on the injected knowledge $k$ and the window size $t_w$, but we write $t_\text{LAM}(q,i)$ for brevity.
 We use the window size $t_w=50$.\footnote{The $\beta_1$ of AdamW optimizer is configured to 0.9 in our experiments, implying that the contribution of the gradient of a given sequence to the momentum will be reduced to approximately $0.9^{50}\approx0.0052$ after 50 steps.
 Therefore, $t_w=50$ is a reasonable choice for the window size.}\footnote{If optimizers without momentum (\textit{e.g.}, RMSProp) are used, the local effect of training the model at timestep $t$ will be fully reflected immediately after that step.
 In such cases, $t_w$ should be 1 and $t_\text{LAM}$ will reduce to $t+1$.}